abdulg95/react-resume2/app/data/about.md

 - In my second year of university, I started going for game jams and hackathons.
 I loved this because it took my head out of an academic space and I worked on projects that were fun because I wanted to and not because I had to meet a deadline for a grade.

-- Fast forward to the present, I graduate from university next month, and I'm about to step into the job market.
-I'm looking forward to what the future holds and I'll be back to update this section from time to time.
+- I graduated from university in 2019, and I work at a software company in Ottawa, Ontario

 You can ask me in person for other stories if you'd like to know more about me
 <br><br>